Disneyland Area Transportation

 Another option for transportation from your hotel to Disneyland or other nearby attractions would be a taxi.
 The taxi would likely cost more than the ART, but the wait may be less.
 There are several taxi services that operate in the Anaheim area.
 You could also use an app-based ride sharing service such as Uber or Lyft which may cost significantly less than a taxi would for a similar distance.

 If you are interested in renting a car after you reach Disneyland, there are rental car agencies nearby.
 There is even an Alamo rental office on the edge of Downtown Disney.
 Renting a car provides you with more freedom in traveling around the area, and is a great option if you want to explore other destinations that are not adjacent to Disneyland.
 Remember to add in the cost of parking at Disneyland into your calculations for the cost of your rental car.

-The Disneyland monorail is a transportation service from the monorail station in the Downtown Disney area to the monorail station in Tomorrowland of Disneyland.
+The Disneyland monorail is a transportation service from the monorail station in the Downtown Disney area to the monorail station in Tomorrowland of Disneyland above the Finding Nemo Submarine Voyage.
 When utilizing this service you will enter the park from Tomorrowland rather than the front of the park.
 Monorail transportation is included with your Disneyland park ticket.
 As the monorail’s destination is the inside of Disneyland, you must have a park ticket to ride the monorail.
 Disneyland is within a short walking distance of Downtown Disney, but riding the monorail has a charm unto itself, and many children consider it an attraction worth visiting.
 The 2.5 mile monorail loop travels in the air around Disneyland and Disney’s California Adventure providing riders with views of both parks.
 The monorails travel at around 30 mph and the total trip time from one station to the other is about 13 minutes.